 1. Shop Secondhand Clothes

-Someone else’s rejected wardrobe might be just the thing to let you save on clothes.
+Someone else's rejected wardrobe might be just the thing to help you save on clothes.
 You can find everything from cheap dresses to designer jeans and shoes at your local secondhand shop.

 2. Snag Name Brands at Discounters

-Don’t be fooled into paying full price for name-brand clothing.
-Often, you can find popular labels at discount stores like Marshalls and Nordstrom Rack.
+Don't be fooled into paying full price for name-brand clothing.
+Often, you can find popular labels at discount stores, like Marshalls and Nordstrom Rack.
 For best results, don't head to the register until you've checked the clearance section for the best possible deals.

 "I recently found a pair of white jeans by Joe's Jeans for under $60, originally priced at over $160," said Woroch.

 The best way to save money on clothes is to check for coupons — no matter what items you're looking to purchase.
 Sites like Coupon Sherpa and RetailMeNot offer online coupon codes, as well as printable and mobile coupons for customers to use in stores.